-If you love NYC but sometimes want some peace and quiet away from the sirens and panhandlers… go to Roosevelt Island!
+If you love NYC but sometimes want some peace and quiet away from the sirens… go to Roosevelt Island!
 It costs $2.75 to take the tram from NYC to the island, and then you can ride a bike, take a stroll around the park & enjoy some phenomenal views.
 Check out details and photos below!
 But first, some information about the island.

 10 Things You Didn’t Know About Roosevelt Island